 There are no quick secrets that will allow you to create the photo-realistic images you are hoping for.
-However, if you approach Podium with an eagerness to learn and a willingness to experiment, this guide will help you save valuable time by exposing useful tips to aid you as you create great looking finished images.
+However, as long as you approach Podium with an eagerness to learn and a willingness to experiment, this guide will help you save valuable time by exposing useful tips to aid you as you create great looking finished images.